Drosophila melanogaster: Connectome

 Drosophila is one of the few animals (C. elegans being another) where detailed neural circuits (connectomes) of the brain and nerve cord are available.

 The larval brain and nerve cord consist of 3,016 neurons and 548,000 synapses.
 The Drosophila adult central nervous system (brain plus ventral nerve cord) has been reconstructed in both the male and the female and contains around 160,000 neurons and over 200 million synapses.
 These datasets allow scientists to generate testable hypotheses about how the brain processes information and gives rise to behavior.

 Misconceptions

-Drosophila is sometimes referred to as a pest due to its tendency to live in human settlements where fermenting fruit is found.
+Drosophila is often referred to as a pest due to its tendency to live in human settlements where fermenting fruit is found.
 Flies may collect in homes, restaurants, stores, and other locations.
-The name and behavior of this species of fly have led to the misconception that it is a biological security risk in Australia and elsewhere.
-While other "fruit fly" species do pose a risk, D. melanogaster is attracted to fruit that is already rotting, rather than causing fruit to rot.
+The name and behavior of this species of fly have led to the misconception in Australia and elsewhere that it is a biological security risk.
+While other "fruit fly" species do pose a risk, D. melanogaster is simply attracted to fruit that is already rotting; it does not cause the fruit to rot.